The Kingsmen in Person: Release and reception

-After adding an announcer intro and "live audience" overdubbing, Wand quickly released the album for the Christmas purchasing season, and it first appeared on the Billboard Top LPs on January 18, 1964, eventually peaking at #20 and remaining on the chart for over two years (131 weeks total) until 1966.
+After adding an announcer intro and "live audience" overdubbing, Wand quickly released the album for the Christmas purchasing season, and it first appeared on the Billboard Top LPs on January 18, 1964, eventually peaking at No. 20 and remaining on the chart for over two years (131 weeks total) until 1966.

 The January 18, 1964 issue of Cash Box magazine reviewed the album: